-It’s normal for your heating system to let off a small amount of gas when it turns on, so you might notice a gas smell from your furnace.
+It’s normal for your heating system to give off a little bit of gas when it turns on, so you might notice a gas smell from your furnace.
 But it’s not normal to be smelling natural gas or rotten eggs throughout your home on a daily basis.

 Cause: Gas Leak

-If your furnace smells like gas continuously, turn it off.
-If you know where your main gas supply valve is, turn that off too.
+If your furnace smells like gas frequently, shut it down.
+If you know where your main gas supply valve is, shut that off too.
 Then contact the gas company and us for help.

-If your furnace smells like sewer, or rotten eggs, you’ll want to make sure you aren’t dealing with a gas leak.
-If you don’t, the problem could be with your sewer lines and not your furnace.
-This is especially true if it’s been very dry lately.
+If your furnace smells like sewer, or rotten eggs, you’ll want to ensure you aren’t dealing with a gas leak.
+If you don’t, the issue could be with your sewer lines and not your furnace.
+This is especially true if it’s been extremely dry lately.

 Cause: Dry Sewer Trap or Sewer Leak